VMatrix1900/draft-sheng-idr-gw-exchange-in-sd-wan/draft-sheng-idr-gw-exchange-in-sd-wan.md

 --- abstract

-The document describes the control plane enhancement for multi-segment SD-WAN to exchange the corresponding GW information between edges.
+The document describes the control plane enhancement for multi-segment SD-WAN to exchange the associated GW information between edges.

 --- middle